38

 2. Determining a Healthy Weight Is More Complex Than Stepping On a Scale

 When we visit the physician’s office we immediately are ushered to the scale.
 Our height and weight is then used to determine the BMI.
-While the weight is necessary so the physician can estimate the dose for a medication, the BMI is also used to gauge if we are at a healthy weight.
+While the determination of weight is necessary so the physician can estimate the dose for a medications, the BMI is also used to gauge if we are at a healthy weight.
 You also might have heard that the BMI is not reliable, does not work.
 The question is if this is true, why do physicians still use the BMI and why didn’t we come up with something better.

 The BMI is a reasonable, quick tool to gauge disease risk for most people.
 But, anybody using it needs to fully understand how to use the BMI properly.
 First, the BMI does not work for everybody.
 Healthcare providers should not use the BMI to determine disease risk for very short individuals (< 5 ft), very tall individuals, children and the elderly.